TheDaChicken/YoutubeLiveChannelRecorder/README.md

   This program does not work anything below PYTHON VERSION 3.

 ### LIMITATIONS (AS OF RIGHT NOW)
-  Resolution/fps changes in stream causes YouTube to buffer waiting for the client (or whatever) to grab a new manifest url.
-As FFmpeg is an external program, you cannot really easily see if a resolution/fps change has occured, and then grab a new manifest url and start recording again.
+  Resolution/fps changes in stream causes YouTube to buffer, waiting for the client (or whatever) to grab a new manifest url.
+As FFmpeg is an external program, you cannot really easily see if a resolution/fps change has occured and youtube is buffing, and then grab a new manifest url and start recording again.

 ### Inspiration